Latest Scroll (SCR) Price Analysis

 1. Technical Weakness (Bearish Impact)

-Overview: Scroll’s DAO paused governance in September 2025 after leadership resignations, leaving proposals like treasury management in limbo (Coindesk).
+Overview: Scroll DAO paused governance operations in September 2025 after leadership resignations, with no clear roadmap for decentralization (CoinDesk).
+Proposals like treasury management remain in limbo.

 Conclusion